catalogfi/garden.js/docs/docs/cookbook/DemoCli.md

 ---
-id: swapper-cli
+id: demo-cli
 ---

-# Swapper CLI
+# Demo CLI

 :::note
 This guide is provided as an example to help you get accustomed to using the Garden SDK.
 It is not intended to serve as a standard for creating CLI tools with the Garden SDK.
 A proper tool will take into consideration many best practices and optimizations.
 In the example below, we have cut a lot of corners for simplicity.
-Full code is available here [Swapper CLI](https://github.com/gardenfi/swapper-cli).
+Full code is available here [gardenfi/demo-cli](https://github.com/gardenfi/demo-cli).
 :::

 # Introduction